tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Real Bad events always have the friendliest, warmest crowd.
 The Real Bad org has been producing events for 30 years including their crown jewel – and literally our favorite party of the entire year – Real Bad (one of Folsom weekend’s closing parties).
 In 2018, they took a a risk producing a Dore aftehours..

 Ritual doesn’t try to be Real Bad, Part Deux or try and mimic the surreal feel of Folsom weekend’s Aftershock party.
 Ritual hits a whole new chord.
 It has an afterhours feel but less “pots and pans” or abstract but not quite prime time circuit with vocals.
-The crowd was hot and horny and aggressive but the gregarious fun crowd you expect at a Real Bad event.
-The guys weren’t tweaking and falling over themselves.
+The crowd was hot and horny and aggressive, the gregarious fun crowd you expect at a Real Bad event.
+The guys weren’t tweaking and falling over themselves and shoving you as they pass by.

 Ritual is at 1015 Folsom, one of the city’s top dance temples and the same venue as Real Bad in September, but with a more intimate configuration.
 The balcony and upper lounges are closed off concentrating the action in the lobby and the main room with three story ceilings and signature church-style lanterns floating above the crowd.

-DJ Juanma Escudero (Real Bad XXX, Ritual 2018) returns to for an unforgettably sexy open-to-close set.
+DJ Charly (Real Bad XXX, Ritual 2019) returns for an unforgettably sexy open-to-close set.
 Expect world class production, friendly and flirty hospitality, and unmatched dance floor magic, all benefiting local LGBTQ nonprofits.

 Laser wizard RAGERLAZER will deliver a stellar light and laser show while video alchemist Kristen Violet creates an unforgettable visual experience.